sjefvanleeuwen/camunda-dmn-tester/README.md

 To get you started, the following will describe a way of working with the command line utility in your project.

+### What is DMN

+For more information on DMN please visit: https://en.wikipedia.org/wiki/Decision_Model_and_Notation

 ### Usage, best practices

 #### DMN Modelling